polkadot-fellows/RFCs/text/0031-corejam.md

 A *Work Package* is an *Authorization* together with a series of *Work Items* and a context, limited in plurality, versioned and with a maximum encoded size.
 The Context includes an optional reference to a Work Package (`WorkPackageHash`) which limits the relative order of the Work Package (see **Work Package Ordering**, later).

 (The number of prerequisites of a Work Package is limited to at most one.
-However, we cannot trivially control the number of dependents in the same way, nor would we necessarily wish to since it would open up a griefing vector for misbehaving Work Package Builders who interrupt a sequence by introducing their own Work Packages which a prerequisite which is within another's sequence.)
+However, we cannot trivially control the number of dependents in the same way, nor would we necessarily wish to since it would open up a griefing vector for misbehaving Work Package Builders who interrupt a sequence by introducing their own Work Packages with a prerequisite which is within another's sequence.)

 Work Items are a pair of class and payload, where the `class` identifies the Class of Work to be done in this item (*Work Class*).